j3data/bootstrap_simulation/README.md

-# bootstrap_simulation
+# How does stock market volatility impact returns?

-How does stock market volatility impact returns?
 A bootstrap simulation is used to evaluate the performance of three portfolios (growth, balanced, conservtive) during three different volatility periods (average, high, and low).